 More than the physical body may experience harm because of a personal injury.
-Tuttle Law legal representatives help clients determine whether they qualify for emotional distress damages.
+Tuttle Larsen, P.A. legal representatives help clients determine whether they qualify for emotional distress damages.
 A more serious or traumatic accident could lead to anxiety, depression, stress, trouble sleeping and similar psychological harm.
 Depending on the state, the court may include emotional distress as part of pain and suffering damages.

 Loss of Consortium

 An accident may leave a person unable to express affection to a spouse.
 Loss of consortium or loss of companionship damages compensate personal injury victims for the shift in their relationship.
 Rather than the victim, the victim’s spouse receives these legal damages.
 A personal injury lawyer in Sebastian, FL, may help affected spouses build their cases and receive the compensation they deserve.

 Depending on the harm suffered in a personal injury, victims could lose their ability to enjoy their hobbies, pursue their interests or engage in physical exercise.
 Any such loss may qualify a person for loss of enjoyment damages.

 After you have suffered an injury because a person or a business acted negligently, you may have to deal with a lot of pain, stress, and financial hardship.
 Initiating a claim against the responsible party may get you some desperately needed relief.
 However, it is understandable that some people are reticent to assert their legal rights because they are worried about making a difficult situation even more stressful.
 Nevertheless, learning a little about what the process involves can remove some of the worry and uncertainty from the process.
 Here are some things that you should know about the dynamics of personal injury law.